 Scientific studies have proven that bees have become increasingly endangered.
 The UN says one million species face extinction.

-- Planting bee friendly plants like heather and daisies and red clover on balconies, terraces, and in gardens can help
+- Planting bee-friendly plants like heather and daisies and red clover on balconies, terraces, and in gardens can help

 - Leaving sections of the garden wild and letting the grass grow long gives the bees a place to shelter